 Mental health is something we pay least attention to.
 While physical illnesses are apparent and we seek immediate help, mental illnesses are unnoticeable where we usually misinterpret depression for sadness.
-But do you know that over 300 million people suffer from depression globally and India witnesses more suicides than any other country in the world?
 The shocking part is that many people are oblivious to the fact that they are victims of depression.

 As mental health is taboo in our country, most people fail to recognize depression as an illness and are reluctant to seek professional help.
 Our unhealthy lifestyle and food habits have contributed to depression and other mental illnesses that are disrupting our physical health and day to day activities.

 Your physical and mental health is a reflection of what you eat.
 Lack of essential nutrients can cause inflammation in the brain and mess with the levels of serotonin, which causes depression.
 Therefore, eating right improves the function of the brain and help in overcoming depression.

 Brown rice is made of complex carbs.
 Limited intake of carbs reduces the secretion of serotonin – which acts as a mood stabiliser.
 Lack of serotonin disrupts concentration, causes a drop in energy levels, mood swings, insomnia and anxiety in certain people.
 Including more complex carbs in your diet satisfies the brain, which in turn improves the mood and keeps you energetic throughout.
 Replace processed, white rice with brown rice that is sure to improve both mental as well as physical health.